 Here are my swatches:

 The shimmers in the Boss Mood Palette were faultless.
-Easily some of the best shimmer eyeshadows I’ve ever swatched.
-They were rich, buttery and pigmented.
+They were easily some of the best shimmer eyeshadows I’ve ever swatched.
+Rich, buttery, pigmented.

 In comparison, the matte shades were less consistent.
 Whilst they mostly performed well, some of them were chalkier and less pigmented, such as Vampy Vixen, Play it Cool and Sparks Fly.
 They weren’t bad, they just needed some more work to get the pigmentation.